Why won't my printer print this queue item? Using the queue inspector

 Some printers won't take new work even though they'd be a perfect compatibility match.
 These printers are removed from the matching pool before compatibility is ever checked, so they don't show up in the inspector's reason list at all - you spot them from the printer's own status and from the queue counts, not from the inspector.
 Two cases do this:

 - Maintenance or out of order.
 A printer marked as in maintenance or out of order is taken out of the matching pool on purpose, so the queue won't hand it new work.
 Automatic starting (1-Click Print and AutoPrint) skips these printers too.
-You can see the state on the printer itself.
 See printer maintenance for how maintenance status works.

 - The bed isn't cleared.
 If you have printer beds must be cleared turned on (a 1-Click Print setting), a printer whose bed still holds the last print won't be offered a new item until the bed is marked clear.
 This is a safety setting so you don't start a print on top of a finished one.
 The queue page has an Awaiting bed clear count that jumps straight to the printers waiting on a clear.